 This paper aims to fill this gap by assessing the impact of the YEI on labour market and educational outcomes of young people in all beneficiary EU regions that received funding between 2014 and 2018.
-To do this, we adopt an economic geography perspective that aligns with research advocating for the analysis of subnational disparities in socioeconomic and youth employment outcomes (Ejrnaes et al., 2024; Kapitsinis et al., 2024; Cefalo and Scandurra, 2023; Iammarino et al., 2019; Kazepov and Cefalo, 2022).We examine the effect of the YEI on regional youth labour market and education outcomes, using regionalized (NUTs 2) data and newly available evidence on EU budget payment data.
+We adopt an economic geography perspective that aligns with research advocating for the analysis of subnational disparities in socioeconomic and youth employment outcomes (Ejrnaes et al., 2024; Kapitsinis et al., 2024; Cefalo and Scandurra, 2023; Iammarino et al., 2019; Kazepov and Cefalo, 2022).We examine the effect of the YEI on regional youth labour market and education outcomes, using regionalized (NUTS 2) data and newly available evidence on EU budget payment data.
+The analysis covers therefore the EU NUTS 2 regions that received YEI funding between 2014 and 2018.
 Our assessment focuses on regional outcomes related to youth employment, NEET rates, and early school leaving, as officially stated targets of the YG program and of the YEI.
 Our contribution to the literature is manifold, as we provide comparative, longitudinal, and EU-wide evidence that advances the understanding of the territorial impact of social policies on crucial social outcomes at subnational level (Ejrnaes et al., 2024).
-The results have also significant implications for policymaking, as they offer the first comparative and regional evidence on the effects of the YG through YEI funding.
+The results have also significant implications for policymaking, as they offer the first comparative and regional evidence on the effects of the YEI funding.

-The article is structured as follows: The following section provides a brief description of the adoption and regulatory framework of the YG and YEI, it reviews the available evidence on YG implementation and outlines the hypothesis.
+The article is structured as follows: The following section provides a brief description of the adoption and regulatory framework of the YG and YEI; it reviews the available evidence on YG implementation and outlines the hypothesis.
 Section 3 describes the data and methodology, and section 4 presents the findings of the analysis on YEI funding and its impact.
 Finally, section 5 discusses the results and their significance for EU social and cohesion policies.

 2. Youth Guarantee and Youth Employment Initiative in European regions